Average Turnover Rate by Industry in 2024

 How is your business doing compared to industry averages?
 Understanding your employee turnover rate in relation to what is typical can give you a good gauge of that.

 According to Gallup, a turnover rate of less than 10% is considered healthy, regardless of industry.
-At the same time, having a turnover rate of less than 1% can signify lack of organic mobility within your organization, stifling promotions and advancement for others.
+At the same time, having a turnover rate of less than 1% can signify a lack of organic mobility within your organization, stifling promotions and advancement for others.

 The Cost of High Employee Turnover Rates